Original research. Papers reporting the results of the author's own research.

-2. Within 10 days, the editorial board confirms that the manuscript was received and forwarded to an anonymous reviewer.
+2. Within 10 days, the editorial board confirms that the manuscript has been received and forwarded to an anonymous reviewer.

-3. The peer-review process is double blind so that the reviewer does not know the name of the author and vice versa.
-All peer reviewers are asked to evaluate the originality and usefulness of the study.
-The name of all past reviewers will be listed on the Ethnoentomology webpage.
-Within 30 days, the anonymous peer reviewer returns his form to the editor.
+3. The peer-review process is double blind; the reviewer does not know the name of the author and vice versa.
+All peer reviewers are asked to evaluate the originality and usefulness of the study and suggest space for improvement.
+Peer reviewers are kindly invited to return their reviews within 30 days to the editor.

-All articles published in Ethnoentomology are distributed under the Creative Commons Attribution (CC BY) policy whereby others are allowed to distribute, remix and tweak the work given that they cite the original source and clearly indicate any changes they made.
+All content published in Ethnoentomology is distributed under the Creative Commons Attribution (CC BY) policy whereby others are allowed to distribute, remix and tweak the work given that they cite the original source and clearly indicate any changes made.

 Specialised.
 The only journal focusing exclusively on ethnoentomology and cultural entomology.

 Open access.
 Papers are freely available to all users worldwide, increasing their visibility and impact.

 Completely free.
 No publication fees.

 Article rights.
 Authors retain copyright to their work.

 Free offprints.
 Authors receive a free print copy of the journal at the end of the calendar year.

 ABSTRACTS IN INTERSLAVIC